paulohbraga/api-constroca/README.md

 ## api_constroca

-API REST Constroca
+Constroca REST API

-Disciplina de Projeto Integrador I e II do Curso Análise e Desenvolvimento de Sistemas - Centro Universitário de Brasília
+Integrated Project I and II Disciplines of Systems Analysis and Development Course - UniCEUB

 Professor/Scrum Master: Sérgio Cozetti

-Membros: Paulo Henrique Braga, Hélis Humeno.
+Members: Paulo Henrique Braga, Hélis Humeno.

-## Descrição
+## Description

-A app tem como objetivo permitir que os usuários se cadastrem e coloquem materiais de construção para troca ou doação.
-O back-end está sendo desenvolvindo em Java utilizando o framework Spring, serão disponibilizados endpoints para acesso aos produtos, login de usuário, cadastro de usuários e novos produtos.
+The app aims to allow users to register and post construction materials for exchange or donation.
+The back-end is being developed in Java using the Spring framework and endpoints will be provided for accessing items, user login, user registration and new items creation.

-## Tecnologias utilizadas
+## Technologies

-- Linguagem: Java
+- Language: Java
 - Framework: Spring
-- SGBD: H2(dev), PostgreSQL(prod)
+- DBMS: H2 (dev), PostgreSQL (prod)
-- Dependências: Spring Boot Starter Web, Spring-boot-starter-web-services, Spring-boot-starter-data-jpa, Spring-boot-starter-mail, Springfox-swagger2.
+- Dependencies: Spring Boot Starter Web, Spring-boot-starter-web-services, Spring-boot-starter-data-jpa, Spring-boot-starter-mail, Springfox-swagger2.

 ## api_constroca